ridgepole/ridgepole/README.md

 **Notice**

+* Partitioning is no longer supported in ridgepole v1.1.0.
 * ActiveRecord 7.x has some incompatible changes.
 If you get unintended differences in `datetime`, add `precision`.
   * cf. https://github.com/ridgepole/ridgepole/issues/381
 * For ActiveRecord 7.x series, please use AcriveRecord 7.0.2 or higher / Ridgepole 1.0.3 or higher.